hyunjineeey/addSchedule/README.md

-# Add Your Schedule using JSON
+# Add Your Schedule using NodeJS

 *Created by Hyunjin*

 *March 28, 2019*

 ## Back-end Development
-Used Json, XML, Javascript
+Used Json, XML, NodeJS

 ## Demo